Deirdre Barlow: Storylines

 A few months later and the day before Samir is due to donate a kidney to Tracy, he is attacked by thugs.
 Tracy had suffered kidney failure following a drugs overdose.
 In hospital, Deirdre keeps a vigil by his bedside, hoping that Samir will wake up and recover.
 Sadly, he slips away, leaving Deirdre devastated, but also angry, because of the cruel way he has been taken from her.
 A day later, the kidney transplant goes ahead and Tracy gradually makes a full recovery.

 In 1997, Deirdre falls in love with Jon Lindsay (Owen Aaronovitch), who claims to be an airline pilot.
 Ken exposes Jon as a fraud after seeing him working at a tie shop at Manchester Airport.
 Jon claims that he was embarrassed to admit that he had lost his pilot's licence due to failing eyesight.
 Deirdre forgives Jon, unaware he is implicating her in his numerous financial scams.
 They split up after she finds out he is married – but when she tries to retrieve the money she gave Jon towards a mortgage, she is charged with theft.
 Jon portrays her as the brains behind the crime and Deirdre is found guilty of fraud, receiving a prison sentence of eighteen months while Jon walks free.
-While in prison, Deirdre makes an unexpected friend in Jackie Dobbs (Margi Clarke).

-Ken and Mike fight to free Deirdre, but her case looks hopeless until a woman called Mary Docherty (Victoria Alcock), who has been previously tricked by Jon, backs up Deirdre's version of events; she is released and Jon is finally brought to justice.
+While in prison, Deirdre meets her cellmate Jackie Dobbs (Margi Clarke) and they become friends.
+In the meantime both Ken and Mike, despite becoming sworn archenemies ever since the Deirdre 1983 love triangle scenario, work together to exonerate Deirdre and have Jon jailed for his crimes.
+Her case looks hopeless at first until a woman called Mary Docherty (Victoria Alcock), who has been previously tricked by Jon, backs up Deirdre's version of events; she is released and Jon is finally brought to justice.
 Mike comes to her rescue with legal fees and a place to stay, upsetting both Ken and Mike's wife Alma (Amanda Barrie).
 The traumas of the past year and Tracy's wedding to Robert Preston (Julian Kay) leads Deirdre to reunite with Ken in February 1999.

-In January 2001, Ken tells Deirdre that his daughter Susan Barlow (Joanna Foster) had a child, Adam Barlow (Iain De Caestecker) fathered by Mike with information from Ken's son and Susan's twin brother Peter Barlow (Chris Gascoyne).
-Deirdre tells Dev Alahan (Jimmi Harkishin) and he informs Mike.
-Susan dies in a car crash, Adam is injured, and Mike later gets custody of Adam to Ken's anger.
+In January 2001, Ken tells Deirdre that his daughter Susan Barlow (Joanna Foster) had a child named Adam (Iain De Caestecker) and that the boy's father is Mike – having acquired the information from Ken's son and Susan's twin brother Peter (Chris Gascoyne) at the time.
+Deirdre incidentally causes Mike to learn the truth.
+Thereafter Susan dies in a car crash, Adam is injured, and Mike later gets custody of Adam to Ken's frustration.